Functional native starches

 Remove or replace food additives

-Choose recognizable ingredients that don’t sound like they’re artificial or contain chemicals
+Choose recognisable ingredients that don’t sound like they’re artificial or contain chemicals

 Process foods using traditional techniques that are understood by consumers and not perceived as being artificial